 Learning, the educational process, has long been associated only with the glum.
 We speak of the 'serious student.'
 Our time presents a unique opportunity for learning by means of humour-a perceptive or incisive joke can be more meaningful than platitudes lying between two covers.

-1 and one of the unsolved problems of philosophy.
+If indeed our time does present a unique opportunity for learning by means of humour, and I think it does, how would one begin?
+Humour is the stimulus for laughter and one of the unsolved problems of philosophy.
 Philosophers such as Aristotle, Hobbes, Bain, Bergson, Schopenhauer, Kant, Spencer, and Freud, to mention only a few, have concerned themselves with the definition, the analysis, and the techniques of humour.
 But quite apart from great thinkers, most of us would recognize the commonsense value of a good sense of humour.